ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Also, the handler verifies that this operation is consistent with the set of roles that the Client has in the group (REQ8).
 If the verification fails, the KDC MUST respond with a 4.00 (Bad Request) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 1 ("Request inconsistent with the current roles").

-If the KDC is currently not able to serve this request, i.e., to generate new individual keying material for the requesting client, the KDC MUST respond with a 5.03 (Service Unavailable) error message.
+If the KDC is currently not able to serve this request, i.e., to generate new individual keying material for the requesting Client, the KDC MUST respond with a 5.03 (Service Unavailable) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 4 ("No available node identifiers").

 If all verifications succeed, the handler returns a 2.05 (Content) message containing newly generated, individual keying material for the Client.
 The payload of the response is formatted as a CBOR map.
 The specific format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label, MUST be specified in the application profile (REQ18) and registered in {{iana-reg}}.